Download and print pre-operative instructions for Rhinoplasty.

-Duration of Surgery | About 2 hours |
+About 2 hours

-Where will scars for this procedure be? | Incisions inside and under the nose with possible tiny ones on side of bridge |
+Incisions inside and under the nose with possible tiny ones on side of bridge

-Timeframe to begin showing final results | 3 to 5 years for final results, but patients typically enjoy their new nose as soon one month after surgery |
+3 to 5 years for final results, but patients typically enjoy their new nose as soon one month after surgery

-When is the patient able to return to regular activities? | Most regular work activities resume after 1-2 weeks |
+Most regular work activities resume after 1-2 weeks

-When is the patient able to resume exercise? | No exercise for at least 1 month |
+No exercise for at least 1 month

-Cost of surgeon’s fee | $14,000 -20,000 + |
+$14,000 -20,000 +

 Types of Rhinoplasty procedures

-Ethnic rhinoplasty modifies your nose, creating a more natural appearance while complimenting and maintaining your ethnicity.
-The most common ethnic modifications includes a modification of the nasal bridge, narrowing or decreasing your nostrils, or a modification of your nose angle.
+Ethnic Rhinoplasty modifies your nose, creating a more natural appearance while complimenting and maintaining your ethnicity.
+The most common ethnic modifications include a modification of the nasal bridge, narrowing or decreasing your nostrils, or a modification of your nose angle.
+Learn more about Ethnic Rhinoplasty.

 Functional problems, including a deviated septum as well as breathing impairments, are the most common functional nasal surgical repairs.
 Rhinoplasty opens nasal airway obstructions with septoplasty, vestibuloplasty, turbinate reduction, valvuloplasty, or osteotomies.
+Learn more about Functional Reparative Rhinoplasty.

 Open Rhinoplasty

 In an open rhinoplasty, the surgeon makes a small external incision on the underside of the nose between the nostrils.
-Then, he makes additional incisions on the inside of the nose that are not visible.
+Then he makes additional incisions on the inside of the nose that are not visible.
 An open rhinoplasty fully opens the nose, providing improved visualization of the nasal structures and a more direct route for surgical manipulation.
 After the surgery, a small scar will be visible below the nose base but as the healing process occurs it will be less visible.

 Endonasal Rhinoplasty